 I heard that Rotorua had its first major traffic jam since 2000 last night, so I am ecstatic!Darren Kinnaird, general manager Crankworx Share

 Darren should be ecstatic.
 Crankworx has become the biggest mountain bike, music and ride culture festival on the planet.
 But it’s more than a financial investment for him.
 It’s personal.
 He invests as much in preserving the essence of the sport as he does in capturing the festival spirit.
 Everyone is here for a good time.

-“People are so into it here and we knew that coming here – the passion for mountain biking in this community is second to none,” the 38-year-old offers.
+“People are so into it here and we knew that coming here – the passion for mountain biking in this community is second to none.”

 Darren hails from a town called Squamish in British Columbia, Canada.
 It’s half an hour south of Whistler where Crankworx first sparked to life.
 This is the first time the festival has headed into the Southern Hemisphere and the look in Darren’s eye suggests he’s landed on his feet.

-“The funniest quote of the week I heard was: ‘wow, this place looks like Jurassic Park’, he laughs as he casts his mind to the region’s native bush trails.
-In fact, on a far slope of Whakarewarewa Forest, Darren fell in love.
+“The funniest quote of the week I heard was, ‘wow, this place looks like Jurassic Park’."
+He laughs as he casts his mind to the region’s native bush trails.
+In fact, it was on a far slope of Whakarewarewa Forest, Darren fell in love.

-“I had the chance to scope out some of the enduro trails in the forest and I had the chance to ride what may be my favourite trail in the whole world: Corners.
-That trail is insane – I love it,” he beams like a kid who has discovered a new toy.
+“I had the chance to scope out some of the Enduro trails in the forest and I had the chance to ride what may be my favourite trail in the whole world: Corners.
+That trail is insane – I love it,” he says, beaming like a kid who's discovered a new toy.

 “We’re fortunate enough to be sticking around for a few days after the event is wrapped up and I’m eyeing up a couple more rides up there.”